tanawadeatharva/BharatVECTO/User Manual/3-simulation-models/Shift.md

 The shift polygons are saved in the [Shift Polygons Input File (.vgbs)](#shift-polygons-input-file-.vgbs) and have to be added to the [Gearbox File](#gearbox-file) when not in [Declaration Mode](#declaration-mode).

-In [Declaration Mode](#declaration-mode) the shift polygons are generated automatically based on the full load curve of each gear.
-If the engine's full load torque is lower than the gear's, then the engine's full load is used to prevent unreasonable shifting with small engines.
+In [Declaration Mode](#declaration-mode) the generic shift polygons are computed from the engine's full-load curve.
+If the maximum torque is limited by the gearbox, the minimum of the current gear and engine maximum torque will be used to compute the [generic shift polygons](#gear-shift-model).
+Note: the computation of the shift polygons uses characteristic values from the engine such as n~95h~, n~pref~, etc. which are also derived from the full-load curve.

 In the Gearbox File two additional parameters are defined: